Elgeweily/bcloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, and left / right camera data with a steering angle correction factor to emulate recovering from the sides of the road.
+I solely used center lane driving with the aid of left / right camera data to emulate recovering from the sides of the road.

 For details about how I created the training data, see the next section.